velis74/django-project-base/docs/source/authentication.rst

 or .delete().
 Updating data with a query or running bulk update, without clearing cache for every object could potentially cause race conditions.
 Avoid it if possible, or take care of manually clearing the cache for the user.

-Example for clearing cache after bulk update.
+Example for clearing cache after bulk update:

 .. code-block:: python